richardupright/TF-cronos/README.md

 Terraform is used to create, manage, and update infrastructure resources such as physical machines, VMs, network switches, containers, and more.
 A provider is responsible for understanding API interactions and exposing resources.
 Providers generally are an IaaS, PaaS, or SaaS services.
 ### Okta Provider
 The Okta provider is used to interact with the resources supported by Okta.
-The provider needs to be configured with the proper credentials before it can be used : the org name, the base url and the api token.\
+The provider needs to be configured with the proper credentials before it can be used : the org name, the base URL and the api token.\
 [Okta Provider Documentation](https://www.terraform.io/docs/providers/okta/index.html)
 #### Data sources
 Data sources refer to the resources retrievable from an Okta environment.\